 To complement his/her clinical experience, the intern gains additional skills in communication and client education in the form of short courses and the development of informational client brochures.
 In addition, the intern experience is further enhanced by opportunities to attend CE, spend time with a local farrier, and assist a colleague for a few days on the backside of a local thoroughbred racetrack.

-While the internship year is intense by its nature, we try and make it easier with scheduled time off and a lot of humor along the way!
+While the internship year is intense by nature, we try and make it easier with scheduled time off and a lot of humor along the way!

 The veterinarians and staff at GVEC are passionate about providing mentorship to young equine veterinarians.
 All of the staff veterinarians at GVEC are dedicated teachers who enjoy sharing their experience and special interests in equine medicine.
 The intern always has someone to call for advice, even if you are on the road.
 The caseload at GVEC is large enough to provide you with a wide range of experience, but small enough to actually allow you to learn from the cases.
 Unique to the internship at GVEC, ample time off is provided to the intern to allow you to digest and research cases that you have worked with.

 All of us at GVEC welcome your interest in our internship program.
-Please feel to contact us with additional questions or for additional information.
+Please feel to contact us with additional questions or for further information.
 The clinic’s website (www.gvequine.com) and the AAEP Avenues website (www.aaep.org) are additional sources of information about our internship (including prerequisites for application).
 We welcome and encourage prospective intern candidates to visit our clinic.
 Our contact person for scheduling visits is Laura Johnson (email@example.com).
 We look forward to meeting you!